 Barcelona Day Trip Option

 If you’re looking for a fun day trip outside of Barcelona, check out my Tortosa post with what to do, especially if you’re on a budget!
-Make sure to grab my free Barcelona guide with tips on places to visit that aren’t just the typical touristy spots.
+Make sure to grab my Barcelona Off the Beaten Guide with tips on places to visit that aren’t just the typical touristy spots.

 Viaja more y live más,